-Registration for the computer-based exams (IDFX and IDPX) will open in February 25.
+Registration for the computer-based exams (IDFX and IDPX) will open on August 1.
 Read our FAQs about these exams.

 To register for any NCIDQ Examination section, you must first complete the application process and be approved for registration.
 If you have not completed the application process, click here.
 (Please review your state board’s policy regarding NCIDQ Examination application and registration, as some states have additional/separate requirements.)